Millersburg station

-The Millersburg station is an historic, American railway station that is located in Millersburg, Dauphin County, Pennsylvania.
+The Millersburg station is an historic railway station that is located in Millersburg, Dauphin County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2002 as Millersburg Passenger Rail Station.

 History and architectural features

 Built in 1898 by the Northern Central Railway, this historic structure is a two-story, brick and frame building that was designed in the Queen Anne style.
 It features a deep porch that wraps around three sides of the building.
 The property also includes the stone foundation of the original baggage house.
 This building was used as a passenger station until 1960.

 In 1982, it was acquired by the Historical Society of Millersburg.
 It is used as an information center for tourists and visitors and houses offices of the Millersburg Ferry Boat Association and Millersburg Area Chamber of Commerce.

-It was added to the National Register of Historic Places in 2002 as Millersburg Passenger Rail Station.